List of AMD chipsets: sWRX8 chipsets

 Although the X399, TRX40 and WRX80 motherboards' CPU sockets use the same number of pins, the sockets are incompatible with each other due to ID pins and no-connects of some pins.
 Three WRX80 motherboards were released at launch in March 2021.
 The WRX80 chipset does not support the HD Audio interface on its own, so motherboard vendors must include a USB audio device or a PCIe audio device on WRX80 motherboards to integrate audio codecs.

 AM5 chipsets

 AMD uses a single Promontory 21 chipset for all configurations that include a chipset.
 A single Promontory 21 chip provides four SATA III ports and twelve PCIe 4.0 lanes.
 Four lanes are reserved for the chipset uplink to the CPU while another four are used to connect to another Promontory 21 chip in a daisy-chained topology for X670, X670E and X870E chipsets.
+While AM5 chipsets are still designed by ASMedia, but AM5 chipsets greatly improved peripherals stability (such as USB and PCIe).